CanadianBeaver/AwesomeGuns/Research.md

 ## Biological research

-- Alien containment depends on alien biology that is necessary for keeping alien live.
+- Alien containment depends on alien biology which is necessary to understand how aliens live
-- Also, the Alien food and Alien entertainment are necessary, because these can keep alien live.
+- The Alien food and Alien entertainment are necessary to prevent aliens from dying
-- The Alien biology opens the MEDI Kit that can be manufactured from alien corpses.
+- The Alien biology opens the MEDI Kit that can be manufactured from alien corpses
 - Alien research and interrogation are important.
-These research are opening the alien weapons.
+These research are opening the alien weapons

 ## Conventional weapon and Crafts